SebastianBar/fl3xbl0w/MOTOR.md

 Note: Attaching only to GND and RXD, we can "see" some apparent garbage hex information at 9600 baud.
 Hooking to TXD makes the treadmill base not initialize.

--- To be continued, a logic analyzer would be convenient at this time --
+-- To be continued, ~~a logic analyzer would be convenient at this time~~ just arrived 👀 --